 However, keep in mind that light grout shows stains and dirt more easily over time.
 Darker grout is more forgiving of messes but can cramp a small room.
 No matter the tile style, selecting a grout hue that blends in without distracting is key.

 Neutral tones like grey and beige complement most tile palettes well.
-Choosing a similar or matching grout colour is best when using decorative mosaic tiles or tiles with bold patterns.
+Deciding a similar or matching grout colour is best when using decorative mosaic tiles or tiles with bold patterns.
 This allows the tiles to take centre stage.
 Monochromatic schemes with cohesive colour families also often look polished.
+We are not just marble restoration Sydney experts but specialise in Grout as well

 Before fully committing to a grout colour, do a test section.
 Mask off a small tile area and try out potential shades.
 Seeing how well they blend can help you visualise if tones pop tiles or overwhelm them.
 Be willing to experiment until you find the hue that best suits your bathroom’s light, style, and intended aesthetic.
 The right grout choice can beautifully finish your renovation.